shoma-endo/shoma-endo/README.md

 ## Skills

-- Programming Languages: Javascript or Typescript or Ruby or PHP
+- Programming Languages: Javascript or Typescript or Ruby
 - Frameworks and Libraries: Vue.js or React.js or Nest.js or RubyonRails
 - Tools and Platforms: CircleCi or Docker or Gather or Datadog